 That century marked a complete transformation for the diamond industry thanks to Lodewyk van Berken.
-The Flemish jeweller is famous for inventing the scaif – a tool that completely revolutionarized the process of polishing diamonds.
+The Flemish jeweler is famous for inventing the scarf – a tool that completely revolutionized the process of polishing diamonds.

-Also, Antwerp is the perfect place to shop diamonds if you’re actually in the market for some.
-They have the best price to quality ratio there, especially when we get particular about cut quality and clarity.
+Also, Antwerp is the perfect place to shop for diamonds if you’re actually in the market for some.
+They have the best price-to-quality ratio there, especially when we get particular about cut quality and clarity.

 All of the major comics in Belgium are bilingually published, regardless of which region they come from.
 The most famous Belgian comics include Tintin and Snowy, Lucky Luke, the Smurfs, Marsupilami and Dickie, among others.

 Belgium has one of the highest divorce rates in Western Europe at around 70% and it’s not at all easy to pinpoint the exact reason.
 Some people attribute the high divorce rate to tax and pension benefits married couples get while others claim it’s because it’s just so easy to get married and divorced in the country.
 Perhaps it might be because Ross Geller moved there and the stats just went through the roof?

 Honestly, the main reason is most likely the fact that not that many people get married in the first place, and because the statistics are calculated by looking at the amount of marriages and divorces in any given year.
 In 2020, Belgium had about 5.5 million unmarried residents, which is more than the amount of married (about 4 million) and divorced (around 1 million) residents combined.